ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 3. The Host then invites all players.
 When joining, players will be able to make their real characters they intend to play.
 4. **Every time** you want to continue COOP, everyone should load their dummy save.
 Once everyone has loaded in, the Host invites everyone to the same game.
 5. Kmnder: I’ve invited through clicking multiplayer+ and then steam inviting.
 But it’s worked 100% of the time so far.

+### 11.)
+Cleanup (Optional)

+If you are desperate to restore some space on your hard drive after installing Listo, you can go to [Listo Install Location]/downloads and delete everything to cut Listo's size roughly in half.
+Note, however, that if you ever want to update Listo that Wabbajack will re-download _everything_ again rather than just updated and new mods.